 While the diplomatic cadres may be getting ready to shrink, humanitarian organisations have, so far, said they will stay in the country.
 For example, on 24 May, a day before Australia announced the closure of its embassy, the United Nations and ACBAR, the NGO coordination agency, issued a joint statement, saying that “Humanitarian actors in Afghanistan (the UN and national and international NGOs) are committed to staying and delivering impartial and neutral assistance to millions of people in need.”
 The statement said that due to ongoing “conflict, spiralling food insecurity and the adverse impact of the COVID19 pandemic,” the number of people in need had almost doubled, from 9.4 million in January 2020 to 18.4 million in January 2021.
 The statement was also an implicit appeal for funding.
 In 2021, they said, the UN and humanitarian partners in Afghanistan would require 1.3 billion US dollars to help 15.7 people in need, but only 166.8 million (13 per cent) of the funding has been received so far.

 The withdrawal of foreign forces and the likely reduction of the diplomatic presence may also lead to the departure of Afghans who worked with them.
 On 27 May, the US embassy in Kabul issued a statement saying it had a “commitment to Afghans who have worked for the U.S. government at great personal risk to themselves and their families” under a “legislation that authorizes Special Immigrant Visas for those Afghans who served with us” and that they were processing “visa applications as quickly as possible.”
 It is not clear how many people would be relocated as part of this programme.
 Similar relocation programme has been announced for Afghans who have worked with the UK.
 “Including family members, more than 3,000 Afghans,” reported the BBC, quoting UK sources on 31 May, were “expected to be allowed to settle in the UK” as part of “accelerated plans.”
 They would join “1,300 who have already done so.”
-Germany has yet to follow suit, but a campaign urging the government to bring Afghan local employees of German mission to a safe place, given that the Taliban see the employees as “collaborator with the West” was launched in early May by a campaign called Support Initiative for the Admission of Germany’s Afghan Local Employees (media report here).
+Germany has yet to follow suit, but a campaign urging the government to bring Afghan local employees of German mission to a safe place, given that the Taleban see the employees as “collaborator with the West” was launched in early May by a Support Initiative for the Admission of Germany’s Afghan Local Employees (media report here).

-Apart from these special protection programmes for those who have worked with foreign armies and embassies, anecdotes indicate that other Afghans, not eligible for such programmes have, started or are contemplating leaving the country.
+Apart from these special protection programmes for those who have worked with foreign armies and embassies, anecdotes indicate that other Afghans, not eligible for such programmes, have started or are contemplating leaving the country.
 In his article for Foreign Affairs, cited above, Ghani acknowledged a possible brain drain as one of the risks associated with the troop withdrawal announcement.

 For one, the perception of uncertainty, fueled by dire predictions in the media, may incline many Afghans to leave the country.
 This could lead to a repeat of the refugee crisis that unfolded in 2015 and would deprive the country of talented people right at the moment when they are most needed.